garage44/ca11/README.md

       docker exec -w /root/asterisk/contrib/ast-db-manage -it asterisk alembic -c config.ini upgrade head psql -U asterisk -h 127.0.0.1 asterisk < postgres/sig11_asterisk.sql  # default pw is 'ca11ftw'

+## Usage

-- Start the sig11 service
+- Start SIG11 service

       node packages/sig11/server.js

-Restart the browser for the SSL certificate to be picked up and start the [softphone](https://dev.ca11.app).

-## Verification
+- Open a browser tab to the [softphone](https://dev.ca11.app)

-- Call one of the SIP testnumbers in Contacts to verify the SIP stack functionality.
+- Call one of the SIP testnumbers in Contacts to verify the SIP stack functionality
+- Call one browser from the other.
+Start another browser with a fake WebRTC stream in order to make a call from one computer:

+      chromium --use-fake-device-for-media-stream --enable-experimental-web-platform-features  --user-data-dir=~/.chromium-tmp